alsolera/VideoF2B/docs/source/camera-calibration.rst

 Record the video using your camera system.
 The video should be fairly short; about 30-50 seconds is enough.
 The pattern should be visible in its entirety throughout the video.
-Move and tilt the camera so that you record as many different perspectives of the pattern as possible.
-To see an example video, click the thumbnail under **Step 2** in the calibration window.
+Move and tilt the camera so that you record as many perspectives of the pattern as possible.
+To see an example video, **click the thumbnail under Step 2** in the calibration window.
 An alternative method is to mount the camera on a tripod, then move and tilt the printed pattern in front of the camera.

 .. attention::

-    Configure your camera with the **same** video settings that you will use in the field to record your actual flights.
+    Configure your camera with the **same** video settings that you will use in the field to record the flights.
 This means that your choice of **lens**, its **focal length**, and **video resolution** all **must be the same** during calibration and during field recordings.
 If the focal length is adjustable (also known as a "zoom lens"), then you must make sure to set the focal length to the same value during field recordings as you did during calibration.
-When using the camera of a mobile device, always orient the device in **landscape** mode (horizontally) and make sure you always choose the same zoom factor and video resolution as you did during calibration.
-If you neglect to follow this rule, you will get unexpected results in your Augmented-Reality videos.
+When using the camera of a mobile device, always orient the device in **landscape** mode (horizontally) and make sure you always choose the same **zoom factor** and **video resolution** as you did during calibration.
+If you neglect to follow this rule, you will get unexpected results in your :doc:`Augmented-Reality <producing-calibrated>` videos.
 This rule does not apply to the frame rate of the video.

 If you chose the **Display** option for the pattern in **Step 1**, press the :kbd:`Esc` key to return to the calibration window after recording the video.